legopitstop/docs.lpsmods.dev/docs/tweaks_n_stuff/close_actions.md

 # Close Actions

-Adds "close others", "close to the right", "close saved", and "close all" to the project context menu (right-click on project tab).
-You can disable this tweak in `Settings > Interface > Close Actions`.
+Adds `Close Others`, `Close to the Right`, `Close Saved`, and `Close All` to the project context menu, opened by right-clicking on a project tab.

 ![close actions](/images/tweaks_n_stuff/close_actions.webp)